theturtle32/WebSocket-Node/README.md

 --------
 This code is relatively new, though it is used in production on http://worlize.com and seems to be stable.
 Your mileage may vary.

-This is a pure JavaScript implementation of the WebSocket protocol version 8 for Node.
+This is a pure JavaScript implementation of the WebSocket protocol versions 8 and 13 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.

-***Note about Draft Naming and versioning:*** *The latest three drafts of the WebSocket protocol, draft-08, draft-09, and draft-10, are functionally identical and implement the same wire protocol, protocol version "8".
+***Note about Draft Naming and versioning:*** *The draft number (draft-17) does not necessarily correspond to the protocol version (13.)
+Many times a new draft is released with only editorial changes, in which case the protocol version is not incremented.
 They are all interoperable, with only editorial changes across the three drafts.
-The current implementation of WebSocket-Node works with all three.*
+The current implementation of WebSocket-Node works protocol version 8 (drafts -08 through -12) and protocol version 13 (drafts -13 through -17.)*

 If you're looking for the version supporting draft-07 or draft-06, see the draft-07 or draft-06 branches.
 Previous draft branches will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.

-**Tested against Node version 0.4.7.**  It may work in earlier versions but I haven't tried it.
+**Tested against Node version 0.4.7, 0.4.10, and 0.4.12.**  It may work in earlier or versions but I haven't tried it.
 YMMV.
+Once Node 0.6.0 is released, I will make sure it works with both 0.4.x and 0.6.x.

 Documentation
 =============